Silvanoc/margo-gitops-poc/README.md

 #### 1. Desired-state Publication

-`commit-desired-state.bash` can be used to publish a new desired-state, timestamps are used for versioning and the tag `desired` for the latest reference.
+`publish-desired-state.bash` can be used to publish a new desired-state, timestamps are used for versioning and the tag `desired` for the latest reference.

 #### 2. Desired-state Consumption